 HPS guidance for general (non-healthcare) settings offers advice on the use of PPE, confirming organisations should continue to use any PPE required as per local policies (business as usual) and in line with measures justified by a risk assessment.
 Both the Scottish Government and the Health and Safety Executive (HSE) recommend a risk based approach focused on a hierarchy of control which seeks to eliminate risks, combat risks at source, adapt workplaces to individual needs, ensure adequate staff training around processes to manage the risk and then use PPE where required.
 Where PPE is deemed necessary, an adequate supply and quality must be maintained which is provided free of charge to workers and which must fit properly.
 Note that face coverings are not considered PPE.

 The guidance relates to use of face coverings by members of the public in specific circumstances.
 This advice is not intended as an infection prevention and control measure for the workplace where there are other health and safety considerations and measures in place such as physical distancing and hygiene controls.
-Physical distancing, hand washing and respiratory hygiene, are the most important and effective measures we can all adopt to prevent the spread of coronavirus.
+Physical distancing, environmental cleaning along with good hand washing and respiratory hygiene, are the most important and effective measures we can all adopt to prevent the spread of coronavirus.
 The wearing of facial coverings must not be used as an alternative to any of these other precautions.
-The Scottish Government also encourages use of re-usable, washable face coverings, rather than single use masks to minimise plastic waste.
+The Scottish Government also encourages use of re-usable, washable face coverings, rather than single use masks

 We do not recommend the use of temperature checking employees as a means of testing for COVID-19 due to the low efficacy rate of this method.

 Further information about the reliability of temperature checking as a test for COVID-19 can be found on the MHRA website.